Mathematics and Statistics BSc (Hons)

 QS Stars University Ratings

-- You will be taught by a teaching team which includes active world-renowned researchers in applied mathematics with expertise in complex systems and fluid dynamics, who share their cutting edge research expertise through teaching and supervising projects.
-(Staff may be subject to change).
+• You will be taught by a teaching team which includes researchers in applied mathematics with expertise in complex systems and fluid dynamics, who share their cutting edge research expertise through teaching and supervising projects (staff may be subject to change).

-- The teaching team is passionate about and uniquely oriented towards success and wellbeing of their students.
+• The teaching team is passionate about and oriented towards the success and wellbeing of their students.

-- You’ll also receive tailored one-to-one assistance from sigma4, the university’s Centre for Excellence in Mathematics and Statistics Support.
+• You’ll also receive assistance from sigma, the university’s Centre for Excellence in Mathematics and Statistics Support4.

 Accreditation and professional recognition